ga4gh/va-spec/schema/va-spec/base/def/ExperimentalVariantFunctionalImpactStudyStatement.rst

-.. warning:: This data class is at a **draft** maturity level and may change
+.. note:: This data class is at a **trial use** maturity level and may change
-    significantly in future releases.
+    in future releases.
 Maturity levels are described in the :ref:`maturity-model`.

 **Computational Definition**

-A Statement reporting a conclusion from a single study about whether a variant is associated with an improved or worse outcome for a disease - based on interpretation of the study's results.
+A statement reporting a conclusion from a single assay or study about the functional impact of a variant on a sequence feature (typically a gene or gene product).

 **Information Model**

-Some VariantPrognosticStudyStatement attributes are inherited from :ref:`gks-core:Statement`.
+Some ExperimentalVariantFunctionalImpactStudyStatement attributes are inherited from :ref:`gks-core:Statement`.

 .. list-table::
    :class: clean-wrap